Web developer, author, speaker,

 traffic of anywhere between 5% and 9% (depending on browser and user's

 connection speed).
-Drop in full-page traffic means that users were leaving the
+A drop in full-page traffic means that users were leaving the

 page before it loaded completely (before the